reyesda/Ballwall/README.md

 # Ballwall
  Simple game of not touching the walls with the ball.
-You can control it moving your hands in front od the camera.
+You can control it moving your hands in front of the camera.